-- You have the opportunity to keep your house and other assets while making payments.
+- You can keep your house and other property while making payments.

-- You don’t need to meet strict income requirements as you do in Chapter 7.
+- No strict income requirements as with Chapter 7.

-- It’s removed from your credit report three years sooner than Chapter 7.
+- Removed from credit reports three years sooner than Chapter 7.

-- You have more time to make your payments, and trustees may be flexible on your payment terms.
+- More time to make payments, and trustees may be flexible on payment terms.

-- You can repeatedly file for Chapter 13 (if necessary), whereas you can only file under Chapter 7 every six years.
+- You can repeatedly file Chapter 13 cases (if necessary), whereas you can only file under Chapter 7 every six years.

 - While making payments, you get to keep the property you are making payments on.

-- It’s a lengthy process and will take three to five years to complete.
+- Lengthy procedure: three to five years to complete.

-- It will stay on your credit report for seven years.
+- Stays on your credit report for seven years.

-- Negatively affects your credit score (could cause your score to drop 160 to 220 points).
+- Negatively affects credit scores (could cause your score to drop 160 to 220 points).

-- You must pay debts from your available income, meaning whatever income is left after paying for the necessities.
-So, you won’t have much—if any—extra cash during the entire repayment period.
+- Debts are paid from disposable income, meaning whatever income is left after paying for the necessities.
+You won’t have much—if any—extra cash.

 - Can make it difficult to get a mortgage if you don’t already have one.

-- It’s best to hire an attorney, which can make the process very expensive.
+- Best to hire an attorney, which can make the process very expensive.

 How does a Chapter 13 bankruptcy work?

-A chapter 13 bankruptcy is also called a wage earner’s plan.
-It enables individuals with regular income to develop a plan to repay all or part of their debts.
-Under this chapter, debtors propose a repayment plan to make installments to creditors over three to five years.
+A chapter 13 bankruptcy, or wage earner’s plan, enables individuals with a regular household income to develop an arrangement to repay all or part of their debts.
+Under this chapter, debtors propose a repayment schedule of installment payments over three to five years.